23 Good Work Habit Examples to Build a Successful Career

 Time blocking is a tried and tested workplace habit that always leads to success.

-Using the time-blocking method helps you to avoid multitasking and distractions so you can work uninterrupted, completely focused on one specific task during each block of time.
-This will allow you to take control of your time and complete your most important tasks.
+Using the time-blocking method helps you to avoid multitasking and distractions so you can work uninterrupted, wholly focused on one specific task during each block of time.
+This will allow you to control your time and complete your most important tasks.

 2. Then, set a timer for 25 minutes and begin working on the first task until the timer goes off.